-The World Health Organization’s (WHO) International Statistical Classification of Diseases and Related Health Problems (ICD) is the international standard for systematic coding, recording, reporting, analysis, interpretation, and comparison of mortality and morbidity data.
-The 11th edition will go into effect globally on Jan 1, 2022, but countries like the U.S. may take years to adopt the revision.
-Here’s what the medical community needs to know to prepare for ICD-11 implementation.
+The World Health Organization’s (WHO) International Statistical Classification of Diseases and Related Health Problems (ICD) is the international standard for systematic coding, recording, reporting, analysis, interpretation, and comparison of mortality data.
+The 11th edition went into effect globally on January 1, 2022.

 The International Classification of Diseases (ICD) system was created to track morbidity and diseases within the population.
 In 1898, the Bertillon Classification of Causes of Death was the first attempt at an international registration of vital statistics, which was later adopted by the American Public Health Association and the Conference of State and Provincial Boards of Health of North America.
-This classification and the later Statistical Classification of Diseases, Injuries and Causes of Death were the precursors to today’s ICD standard which continues to be published by the WHO.
+The classification and the later Statistical Classification of Diseases, Injuries, and Causes of Death were the precursors to today’s ICD standard, which continues to be published by the WHO.

 What Are the Differences Between ICD-10 and ICD-11?

 The preliminary version of ICD-11 was released on June 18, 2018, and was presented at the WHA in May 2019.
-The official classification system will take effect globally on January 1, 2022.
-This new version will address gaps in ICD-10 and incorporate updates, including new discoveries, methods, and ways of thinking that have become normalized in modern-day healthcare.
+The official classification system took place earlier this year, on January 1, 2022.
+The new version addresses gaps in ICD-10 and incorporates updates, including new discoveries, methods, and ways of thinking that have become normalized in modern-day healthcare.

-- Coding Structure: ICD-11 will have a more sophisticated categorization and coding structure than ICD-10.
-It will offer an even finer level of specificity that can be used in a broader range of classifications for diseases, disorders, injuries, and causes of death.
+- Coding Structure: ICD-11 has a more significant categorization and coding structure than ICD-10.
+The new version includes 55,000 unique codes, a significant increase from ICD-10s’ 14,000.
+It offers an even finer level of specificity that can be utilized in a broader range of classifications for diseases, disorders, injuries, and causes of death.
 This includes the ability to dual code traditional medicine diagnoses alongside mainstream medicine and generates a functioning score.

-- Digital-Readiness: ICD-11 was designed to be electronic and intuitive for a global audience in the digital age, including easy integration with electronic health applications and the ability to capture more complex data.
+- Digital-Readiness: ICD-11 was designed to be electronic and intuitive for a global audience in the digital age, including seamless integration with electronic health applications and the ability to capture more complex data.

-- Dimensional Approach: ICD-11 is based on a dimensional approach allowing categories of severity, course, and specific symptoms to be added to diagnoses.
-These dimensional expansions make it better at capturing change over time.
+- Dimensional Approach: ICD-11 is based on a dimensional approach and allows for categories of severity, course, and specific symptoms to be added to diagnoses.
+These dimensional expansions make the system better at capturing change over time.

-- Emergency Pandemic Codes Built: In response to the COVID-19 pandemic, member states requested that emergency codes be built into ICD-11.
+- Built-In Emergency Pandemic Codes: In response to the COVID-19 pandemic, member states requested that emergency codes be built into ICD-11.
 These codes confirm the diagnosis of COVID-19, classify post-COVID-19 conditions, establish COVID-19 as the cause of death, and record COVID-19 vaccinations and any adverse reactions to vaccinations.

-While ICD-11 has been developed, endorsed, and takes effect on January 1, 2022, U.S. adoption of the new system may take a while.
-The official timeline remains to be finalized, but it is expected to be adopted as early as 2025 (2027 if a Clinical Modification set is needed).
-The 11th edition of ICD is overdue, with the development of the 10th edition beginning almost 40 years ago!
+Despite the slow adoption, the new edition of ICD is overdue as the 10th edition began nearly 40 years ago.
 The previous decade-long process of ICD-10 adoption indicates that there is a multi-phase approach to the implementation of a new system.
-However, the technological advances of ICD-11 should create a more seamless transition and shorter timeline.
+However, the technological advances of ICD-11 are likely to provide a more seamless transition and shorter timeline.

-It’s never too early to start preparing for this transition.
-Nearly 30 percent of codes impact all specialties.
-Therefore, it’s important for coding managers and administrative professionals to familiarize themselves with the upcoming ICD-11 revisions.
-Taking proactive steps to develop and integrate medical practice tools will be critical to quicker adoption and shorter timelines for reimbursement.
+Regardless, it’s crucial for healthcare providers to prepare for and implement the 11th revision now.
+Nearly 30 percent of codes impact all specialties; therefore, it’s important for coding managers and administrative professionals to incorporate the new revisions.
+Doing so will allow for quicker adoption and shorter timelines for reimbursement.